quixio/quix-streams/docs/using.md

 Time-series data is a variable that is tracked over time, such as temperature from a sensor, or the g-forces in a racing car.

-Time-series data has three formats in Quix Streams:
+Time-series data has three different representations in Quix Streams, to serve different use cases and developers.
+The underlying data that these three models represent is the same however.
+The three representations of that data are:

 1. Data (represented by the `qx.TimeseriesData` class)
 2. Pandas Data Frame (represented by the `pd.DataFrame` class)